TV Pop Diaries

 for passing commuters -

 This Enid Blyton does Scooby Doo adventure was shot in exquisite paisley colour, but it was only ever shown in black and white and has never been repeated.
-But we are now only able to review this due to the Network DVD release, which thankfully only had one music cue edit due to the original inclusion of The Beatles' All You Need Is Love.
+We are now only able to review this due to the Network DVD release, which thankfully only had one music cue edit due to the original inclusion of The Beatles' All You Need Is Love.

 Included in its soundtracks was Cream -